dwkim78/upsilon/README.md

 In fact, UPSILoN estimates more features than listed above but just does not use those extra features to predict a class.
-If you want to get them, do as follows:
+If you want to get the entire set of the features, do as follows:

 ```python
 features = e_features.get_features_all()